 4.3 Capitalism and the environment

-Our findings also offered contributions to wider debates surrounding climate capitalism (Newell and Paterson, 2010) and the capacity of market-driven solutions reflective of a neo-liberal environmental (Castree, 2010) to operate as successful correctives of environmental degradation.
+Our findings also offered contributions to wider debates surrounding climate capitalism (Newell and Paterson, 2010) and the capacity of market-driven solutions, reflective of a neo-liberal environmental (Castree, 2010), to operate as successful correctives of environmental degradation.
 In particular, there was an obvious connection to theories of ecological modernization in terms of technological optimism (Pacala and Socolow, 2004) that research and development (innovation) could supply solutions to climate change, thus avoiding substantive disruption to, and dislocation of, contemporary political, social and economic institutions (Bailey et al., 2011; van der Heijden,1999).

 Associations between increasing innovation and decreasing CO2 emissions in high-income countries offered some support to the notion that existing broadly capitalist social, political and economic structures were adequate to address environmental degradation.
 However, data implying that this relationship did not hold for middle or low-income states implicitly strengthened arguments of those such as Tulloch and Neilson (2014), Sayer (2009) and Sinn (2012), who asserted that capitalism, capital accumulation and economic growth cause serious environmental damage and that a fundamental economic reconfiguration to challenge global inequality and existing property rights was required.

 Findings much more supportive of H2 than H1 thus challenged the motor of technological optimism at the core of the ecological modernization thesis (Bailey et al., 2011; Pascal and Socolow, 2004).
 In contrast, our findings supportive of H3 and the PHH implied explanations in terms of globalization, through assumptions of effects from the increasing global integration of markets and, more specifically, intensified economic and trade flows that challenge boarders and boundaries.
 In this study, increased capacity to shift production supplying a plausible framework for our findings about differential effects from increasing innovation on CO2 emissions related to economic development.
 The globalization paradigm and PHH thus offering explanations for the limited effectiveness of innovation as a mechanism to diminish CO2 emissions.
 Intensified ‘multidirectional flows’ (Ritzer and Dean, 2015, 2) operating as an obvious mechanism through which high-income countries can circumvent global obligations, sustain and increase their consumption and undermine the capacity of capitalism and capital accumulation to tackle climate change.
 Within the contemporary global political economy, our findings suggested that innovation seemed to focus on upgrading dirty rather than clean industries across much of the globe, thus operating to displace rather than rectify environmental damage.
-Such observations might also be interpreted as reinforcing the green paradox literature (Sinn, 2008; Winter, 2014).
+Such observations might also be interpreted as reinforcing the green paradox literature (Sinn, 2008).
 In terms of unintended consequences of innovation on environmental quality, specifically the level of CO2 emissions.
 Overall, our findings implied, therefore, that broadly capitalist responses to climate change reliant on innovation, justified through theories of climate capitalism or ecological modernization, represented, a limited answer to the problem.

 Conclusions

-This article has addressed the capacity of innovative efforts to facilitate diminution of GGH, proxied through CO2 emissions, and reflects on the PHH debate.
-Our analysis of relationships between innovation and emissions has been constructed on the basis of a substantive global database, compiled through the World Bank, which incorporates comprehensive evidence across each year for 134 countries.
-Alternatively, previous studies have concentrated on data from developed (high-income) countries and or China or occasionally a relatively small sample comprised of countries from each continent and income-cohort, which the authors hoped would generate globally representative results.
-This study has, thus, generated findings of a genuinely wide global reach, with a large evidence base from developing, middle and low-income countries.
+This article has addressed the capacity of innovative efforts to facilitate diminution of GGH, here primarily in terms of CO2 emissions, and reflects on the PHH debate.
+Our analysis of relationships between innovation and emissions has been constructed on the basis of a substantive global database, compiled through the World Bank.
+Alternatively, previous studies have concentrated on data from developed (high-income) countries and or China or occasionally a relatively small sample comprised of countries from each continent and or income-cohort, which the authors hoped would generate globally representative results.
+This study has, thus, generated findings of a genuinely wide global reach, incorporating a large evidence base from high, middle and low-income countries.